Saorax/Saorax.github.io/khux/index.md

  | DEF +2000 | Raises defense by 2,000 |

   NOTE: Extra Attack, Ground DEF, and Aerial DEF do not stack, everything else does

+  ### Booster
+  In Version 2.4.0, we received Boosters.
+These items boost either Keyblade Multiplier by x1.000, or boost certain types of medals, like Organization 13 medals, or Power medals.
+You can check what Boosters you have by tapping on your character in the top-left, and tapping "Booster" right below your Nova.
+Boosters are usually obtained from Union Cross by completing the boards that have them.

 </details>
 <hr />